QARANC.co.uk Find Extra Work

 I have been reading about the Royal Herbert Hospital in Woolwich, and how the unused wards on the top floor were opened up at the outbreak of war, and again in the severe winter of 1962/3.
 The wards were once again used for emergency in 1957.

 I was nursing there in 1957, at the time of the Asian flu epidemic which killed 30 000 people in the UK, and has been unequalled since.
-At the beginning of October it became clear that sick bays in barracks were totally inadequate to cope with rapidly increasing numbers of flu victims, and thus one morning the matron sent for four registered nurses from the wards and asked us each to open up a disused ward at the top of the hospital.
+At the beginning of October it became clear that sick bays in barracks were totally inadequate to cope with rapidly increasing numbers of flu victims, and thus one morning the matron sent for four registered nurses from the wards and asked us each to open up a disused ward at the top.

 We took the keys and opened up - wards which had not been used for a great many years, and were thick with dust and cobwebs, and the window panes all yellow with grime.
 We each had a team of three or four RAMC medical orderlies and got busy scrubbing and polishing at once.
 Even before we were halfway through this the deliveries began - palliasses, ward linen, cutlery and china, drugs and general ward equipment.
 Fortunately we had started the scrubbing in the linen room.